Headache, migraine and acupressure

 Headaches are nasty and convey one feeling above all: powerlessness.
 We feel at our mercy and know what to do with ourselves.
 As with any illness, it helps to look for the cause and to understand how our body works in its entirety.

-All points that run along the head and neck are Yang points.
-It is therefore worth making a small digression at this point on the subject of vital energy - also known as Qi.
+All points running along the head and neck are yang points.
+It is therefore worth taking a brief detour at this point to discuss life energy, also known as qi.

 What Yin & Yang has to do with nasty headaches

-Each of you has probably seen the Yin & Yang symbol before.
-It symbolizes the two opposing forces of the universe that are interdependent.
-One only exists with the help of the other.
-Day can only exist because night comes and vice versa.
+Each of you has probably seen the yin and yang symbol before.
+It symbolizes the two opposing forces of the universe, which are interdependent.
+One can only exist with the help of the other.
+Day can only exist because night falls, and vice versa.

-For example, if we have to work through the night, we need to activate the Yang energy to help us through this task.
-So everyone needs to feel for themselves what energy they need and take it.
+For example, if we have to work through the night, we need to activate the yang energy that will help us accomplish this task.
+Each person must sense for themselves what energy they need at that moment and take it.
 This will make your body feel healthier.
-Unfortunately, this is not so easy nowadays, many people go beyond their individual limits every day and regularly force themselves to do things that they feel are not good for them.
+Unfortunately, this is not so easy these days.
+Every day, many people go beyond their individual limits and regularly force themselves to do things that they feel are not good for them.

 Let's get to the DIY part: the most important acupressure points for headaches